 JULIA MILLER is a retired book conservator who is happily engaged in researching the history of bookbinding.
 She was awarded a Conservation Publication Fellowship in 2008 by the Samuel H. Kress Foundation/Foundation of the American Institute for Conservation (FAIC) to write Books Will Speak Plain: A Handbook for the Identification and Description of Historical Bindings, published in 2010 by The Legacy Press.
 Julia has taught and lectured all over the United States and internationally.
 She received a Mellon Fellowship in 2009 from The Library Company to research early American bindings, she received the Laura Young Award for service from the Guild of Book Workers (GBW) in 2014, and she is presenting at GBW Standards in October 2019 on the challenges of making models of early codex bindings.
 Julia serves as series editor for Suave Mechanicals: Essays on the History of Bookbinding, also published by The Legacy Press, with Volume 6 due out early in 2020.
 Her second book, Meeting by Accident: Selected Historical Bindings, was published by the Press in 2018.
 Currently she is working on a third book, Tradition and Individuality: Bindings from the University of Michigan Greek Manuscript Collection, with publication expected in 2020.

 SUZANNE MOORE is a lettering artist who combines contemporary vision with traditional scribal techniques in contemporary manuscript books.
-Born to a family of gifted inventor/engineers, raised in post-Sputnik middle America, with aptitudes in math and science, she was channelled into those fields at an early age .
-She made her way into the world of art at 20-something, and earned a BFA in Printmaking and Drawing (1973).
-Moore says: “Letters and letterforms as the subject of drawing, painting, printmaking and lettering are the focus of my work as a book artist.
+Born to a family of gifted inventors/engineers, raised in post-Sputnik middle America, with aptitudes in math and science, she was channeled into those fields at an early age.
+She made her way into the world of art at 20-something and earned a BFA in Printmaking and Drawing (1973).
+Moore says: “Letters and letterforms as the subject of drawing, painting, printmaking, and lettering are the focus of my work as a book artist.
 The physical, sensual, and architectural aspects of books and the musical – rhythmic, sequential, unfolding narratives of bookworks – are a multi-dimensional parallel to the way letterforms move on the page.
 I see books as interactive places: portable spaces created to engage and offer readers new perspectives.”
-Recent work has included creation of books on the concept, the tumultuous history and the mystery of Zero and the Void and a pair of large-format manuscript books with monotype imagery presenting Bob Dylan songs lyrics.
+Recent work has included the creation of books on the concept, the tumultuous history, and the mystery of Zero and the Void and a pair of large-format manuscript books with monotype imagery presenting Bob Dylan’s song lyrics.